 Money transfers in the United States are processed through numbering systems, and this makes it easy for the government to track funds even if the money is sent to an overseas account.

 For those receiving financial gifts through an international money transfer, you won’t pay taxes, but you may be required to report the gift to the IRS.
 If the gift exceeds $100,000, you will need to fill out an IRS Form 3520.
-Gifts from a business or a partnership that exceed $15,797 require that you file form 3520.
-You are not required to pay taxes on this amount; however, if you fail to file this information, you will incur a hefty fine.
+Gifts from a business or a partnership that exceed $15,797 also require that you file form 3520.
+You are not required to pay taxes on this amount; however, if you fail to file this information, you could incur a fine of up to $10,000.

 Over the course of a lifetime, every person can gift up to $11.8 million without incurring any taxes.
-This figure includes gifts on inheritance money you plan on leaving in the future.
+This figure includes gifts on inheritance money you plan on leaving in the future, even if the money is stored overseas and transferred back to the US.
 There are two options available when filing gift returns, you can either choose to pay the gift tax, or bypass the payment and select the gift to your lifetime exemption limit.

 There is an additional twist to gift law taxes; in the majority of cases, you are not required to pay tax on funds sent to a spouse regardless of the amount of money spent.
 However, this only applies if your spouse is a United States citizen.
 If not, the maximum amount you can gift is $148,000 without being taxed.
 Since the laws in America regarding taxes for money transfers are so complex, it is advised that you contact a tax professional or the IRS for further assistance.

 According to the Australian Tax Office (ATO), if you are emigrating to Australia, the amount of money you bring into the country is not taxable.
 However, all residents of Australia are eligible to pay taxes on money transfers to Australia depending on the amount.